freenas/freenas-docs/userguide/support.rst

 `Forum Rules
 <https://forums.freenas.org/index.php?threads/updated-forum-rules-4-11-17.45124/>`__
-for guidelines on posting your hardware information and how to ask a question that gets a response.
+for guidelines on posting your hardware information and how to ask a questions that will get a response.

 .. index:: IRC
 .. _IRC: